 But, in terms of which presidents I appreciate the most, my answer is always the same.

-I value the commander and chiefs which the annals of popular history has all but forgotten but were successful in enabling average Americans to freely thrive and prosper.
+I value the commander and chiefs which the annals of popular history have all but forgotten but were successful in enabling average Americans to freely thrive and prosper.

 Today, every new President comes into office primarily concerned with their legacy.
 They begin their terms with a litany of campaign promises to take care of the “friends” who “took care of them” in terms of votes and contributions.
 This is nothing new and is par for the course in our, less than perfect, but the still the best in the world, electoral system.
 However, what frustrates me more than the price of a beer at the ballpark, is how much more effort modern American Presidents put into securing their personal legacies and political agendas than they do in fulfilling, even understanding, the legal descriptions and limitations of the job which they hold.